Causes of autism: Acetaminophen also known as Paracetamol

+On November 10, 2025, in response to President Trump's false claim, a 2025 British Medical Journal umbrella review was fast-tracked and confirmed no convincing evidence that paracetamol (acetaminophen) use during pregnancy increases the risk of autism spectrum disorder (ASD) or attention deficit hyperactivity disorder (ADHD) in children.
+The review, led by researchers at the University of Liverpool, analysed nine systematic reviews covering 40 observational studies and concluded that any apparent associations were likely due to family genetics, maternal health, or other shared factors rather than the drug itself.
+The findings were published after President Trump and Kennedy both claimed that paracetamol use during pregnancy was contributing to rising autism rates, urging women to avoid the common painkiller.
+Health experts and the World Health Organization rejected those claims, emphasizing that paracetamol remains the safest recommended medication for fever and pain relief during pregnancy, as untreated fever can pose serious risks to fetal development.

+Note that acetaminophen and paracetamol are the identical chemical drug compound.
+The name acetaminophen (brand name Tylenol) is commonly used in the United States while the name paracetamol (brand name Panadol) is commonly used in Europe and world wide.

 Refrigerator mother

 Psychologist Bruno Bettelheim believed that autism was linked to early childhood trauma, and his work was highly influential for decades both in the medical and popular spheres.
 In his discredited theory, he blamed the mothers of individuals with autism for having caused their child's condition through the withholding of affection.
 Leo Kanner, who first described autism, suggested that parental coldness might contribute to autism.
 Although Kanner eventually renounced the theory, Bettelheim put an almost exclusive emphasis on it in both his medical and his popular books.
 Treatments based on these theories failed to help children with autism, and after Bettelheim's death, his reported rates of cure (around 85%) were found to be fraudulent.

 Vaccines

-Scientific studies have consistently refuted a causal relationship between vaccinations and autism.
+The most recent scientific research has determined that changes to brain structures correlated with the development of autism can already be detected while the child is still in the womb, well before any vaccines are administered.
+Furthermore, scientific studies have consistently refuted a causal relationship between vaccinations and autism.

 Despite this, some parents believe that vaccinations cause autism; they therefore delay or avoid immunizing their children (for example, under the "vaccine overload" hypothesis that giving many vaccines at once may overwhelm a child's immune system and lead to autism, even though this hypothesis has no scientific evidence and is biologically implausible).
 Diseases such as measles can cause severe disabilities and even death, so the risk of death or disability for an unvaccinated child is higher than the risk for a child who has been vaccinated.
 Despite medical evidence, antivaccine activism continues.
-A developing tactic is the "promotion of irrelevant research [as] an active aggregation of several questionable or peripherally related research studies in an attempt to justify the science underlying a questionable claim."
+A developing tactic is the "promotion of irrelevant research to justify the science underlying a questionable claim."